A septic system is made up of two basic components: a septic tank and a drain field. Today we will look at what a drain field is and what it does.

 When waste enters the septic tank bacteria begins to digest organic materials in the wastewater in the septic tank.
 From the septic tank the partially treated wastewater then flows into the drain field for a secondary treatment.
 Its main job is to purify and disperse the effluent flowing from the septic tank.

 Drain field systems are constructed of rock, pipe or chambers for leaching systems.
-These different aggregate connect together to form a continuous drainage area.
-They are installed in trenches where the entire bottom is open for unobstructed infiltration of water or in beds for more space.
-The larger storage volume within the hollow chambers allows peek flows of effluent from the home.
-The size, design, and location of a drain field is determined by many factors including soil characteristics, the amount of waste water flow, the ground slope, and depth to ground water.
+These connect together to form a continuous drainage area.
+They are installed in trenches where the bottom is open for filtration of water.
+The size, design, and location is determined by many factors including soil characteristics, the amount of waste water flow, the ground slope, and depth to ground water.

 At Metro-Rooter we are your Jacksonville drain field specialist.
 Call us today at (904) 695-1911!